rini1301/pi-shaped-workshop-Renu/GCP_TF_workshop-Renu-Singh/Day2/README.md

 These practices help ensure that access is managed securely and consistently across all projects.

 ---
+## IAM Policy Explanation
+In this exercise, the **Viewer** role was assigned to a test user.
+This role provides read-only access to GCP resources, allowing the user to view project data without making any changes.
+The decision to use the Viewer role was based on the principle of least privilege, ensuring that the user has only the access needed — in this case, visibility — without edit or delete permissions.

+This helps keep the environment secure by reducing the risk of accidental or unauthorized actions, especially in shared or production-like setups.

+---
 ## Description of Roles Used and Why

 To assign permissions, I went to IAM → Grant Access, selected the project, and added a new principal.
 This principal can be either a Google account (Gmail ID) or a GCP-managed identity.
 After adding the principal, I selected a role by going to the "Basic" category and chose the Viewer role.